What is the first thing you do when you get started with work for the day?

 Before I leave for the day, I check the my meetings for the next few days and prepare a few things.
 In regards to regular meetings, I always like to be prepared and up to date in advance.
 This avoids any stress if other important issues come up at short notice that requires my immediate attention.

-As Head of Work Preparation/Production Control Mechanics, do you collaborate with a team or mainly work autonomously?
+As Segment Manager, do you collaborate with a team or mainly work autonomously?
 Which do you prefer?

 In my area of responsibility, individual and teamwork complement each other perfectly.
 I prepare many of my daily tasks on my own and, where necessary, I discuss them with individual colleagues, my team or other departments for further input for example, where improvements can be made and how they may be implemented.
 I am a team player and very happy to work with a team that is always collaborating and engaged in the work we do here.
 The company moves forward when team members motivate each other and work together particularly on challenges that may arise and determine appropriate solutions.
 However, this only works if everyone takes responsibility for their individual work.